Blue carbon futures

 Blue carbon is carbon stored in coast and marine ecosystems.
 In Adelaide, this includes saltmarshes, mangroves, seagrasses, tidal flats and supratidal forests (forests above the high tide line).
 These can capture and store large amounts of carbon in plants and sediment.

-This has involved working with our partners to investigate carbon values of certain habitats and create demonstration projects, like the Dry Creek Salt Field tidal restoration project, which shows how improving an environment can help it capture more carbon.
+Over the last decade, works have been undertaken to conserve and restore coastal habitats like these.
+This has included working with our partners to investigate carbon values of certain habitats and create demonstration projects, like the Dry Creek Salt Field tidal restoration project, which shows how improving an environment can help it capture more carbon.

 ProjectOrganisationsDescription